BastiDood/hatid/README.md

 ### Environment Variables

+The following environment variables are typically added to a `.env` file.
+Although SvelteKit allows us to embed environment variables at compile-time, we instead opt to always dynamically load the variables at runtime.
+This is mainly for security reasons so that credentials cannot be leaked should a Docker image be pushed to a public registry.

 | **Name**         | **Description**                                             | **Required** | **Default** |
 | ---------------- | ----------------------------------------------------------- | :----------: | ----------: |
 | `HOST`           | Hostname on which the server will be hosted.                |   &#x274c;   |   `0.0.0.0` |